grumpypandey/latex-on-the-go/README.md

 Vanilla JavaScript

-latex.js for LaTeX parsing and rendering
+latex.js (for LaTeX parsing and rendering)

-All libraries are loaded using CDNs.
+All dependencies are loaded via CDN.

-How it works (high level)
+# How It Works (High Level)

-The editor treats a project as a simple JavaScript object
+A project is stored as a simple JavaScript object

-Files are stored as filename–content pairs
+Files are stored as filename → content pairs

 The active file is parsed and rendered using latex.js

-Rendering is debounced to avoid unnecessary re-parsing
+Rendering is debounced to reduce unnecessary parsing

-Errors during parsing are caught and displayed in a panel
+Parsing errors are caught and displayed in an error panel

-The entire project state is stored in localStorage
+Project state is persisted using localStorage

 Pane resizing is handled manually using mouse events

-There is no server-side processing involved.
+No server-side processing is involved at any point.

-Limitations
+ # Limitations

 This does not fully compile LaTeX like pdflatex

-Some LaTeX packages are not supported by latex.js
+Some LaTeX packages are unsupported by latex.js

-Error messages can be generic
+Error messages can be vague

-Performance may degrade for very large documents
+Large documents may impact performance

 Preview output is not identical to a real PDF

-This tool is intended for quick edits, previews, and learning, not final publication workflows.
+This tool is intended for quick edits and previews, not full publication workflows.

-Development notes
+# Development Notes

-The project was developed in phases:
+The project was developed incrementally in phases:

 Basic editor and preview layout